 Despite the stringent visa application rules for Nigerians, there are fewer well-known nations with simpler visa requirements.
 These countries enable Nigerians to travel without a visa, obtain one upon arrival, or apply online through a seamless and straightforward procedure.

-This article will explore five countries with less stringent visa requirements that Nigerians do not frequently consider.
+This article will explore five countries with less stringent visa requirements that Nigerians often overlook.

 1. Georgia

-Nigerians willing to travel to Georgia must apply for a sticker visa through the Georgian embassy or consulate, in contrast to several other nations that provide e-visas or visas on arrival.
+Nigerians wishing to travel to Georgia must apply for a sticker visa through the Georgian embassy or consulate, unlike several other countries that offer e-visas or visas on arrival.

-Furthermore, the required documents are a valid passport, a filled-out visa application form, passport-sized pictures, proof of lodging, a travel itinerary, and financial documentation as the application is straightforward and seamless.
+Furthermore, the required documents include a valid passport, a completed visa application form, passport-sized photographs, proof of lodging, a travel itinerary, and financial documentation.
+The application process is straightforward and seamless.

 The application is handled in a fair amount of time.